wso2-incubator/iot-server-appliances/Arduino Robot/README.md

 Folder Structure
 -----------------
-* Arduino : Arduino code for Motor-Controller + Reading Sensor Input + Schematics to connect Sensors-Arduino-IC Aplifier
+* Arduino : Arduino code for Motor-Controller + Reading Sensor Input + Schematics to connect the circuits
 * PC_Clients : Set of Python packages provided by Thrift.
 Can be found at [THRIFT_SOURCE]/lib/py/src
 * RestService/ConnectedDevices : Source code generated via Thrift compiler for relevent Thrift files